Patella

 In humans, the patella is the largest sesamoid bone (i.e., embedded within a tendon or a muscle) in the body.
-Babies are born with a patella of soft cartilage which begins to ossify into bone at about four years of age.

 Structure

 The patella is a sesamoid bone roughly triangular in shape, with the apex of the patella facing downwards.
 The apex is the most inferior (lowest) part of the patella.
-It is pointed in shape, and gives attachment to the patellar ligament.
+It is pointed in shape, and gives attachment to the patellar tendon.

 The front and back surfaces are joined by a thin margin and towards centre by a thicker margin.
-The tendon of the quadriceps femoris muscle attaches to the base of the patella., with the vastus intermedius muscle attaching to the base itself, and the vastus lateralis and vastus medialis are attached to outer lateral and medial borders of patella respectively.
+The tendon of the quadriceps femoris muscle attaches to the base of the patella, with the vastus intermedius muscle attaching to the base itself, and the vastus lateralis and vastus medialis are attached to outer lateral and medial borders of patella respectively.

-The upper third of the front of the patella is coarse, flattened, and rough, and serves for the attachment of the tendon of the quadriceps and often has exostoses.
+The upper third of the anterior surface is coarse, flattened, and rough, and serves for the attachment of the tendon of the quadriceps and often has exostoses.
 The middle third has numerous vascular canaliculi.
-The lower third culminates in the apex which serves as the origin of the patellar ligament.
+The lower third culminates in the apex which serves as the origin of the patellar tendon.
 The posterior surface is divided into two parts.